ace1122sp/token-classes-api/README.md

 This server uses the following environment variables:

+PORT: The port that the server will listen on.
+By default, this is set to 3002.
 DATABASE_URL: The URL of the Postgres database that will be used to store token classes information.
 For local development, this could be set to `postgres://user:password@localhost:5432/token_classes`.
 CLIENT_URL: The URL of the client application that will be using this server.
 This is used to configure CORS settings.
 By default, this is set to `http://localhost:3000`.